moroz/yt-passwords-video/content/script.md

 If you configure `direnv` correctly, it's going to evaluate the `.envrc` file every time you cd into the project directory and it will set your environment variables.
 I won't be going into a detailed explanation on how to set up `direnv` on your machine, but you can read the friendly manual at https://direnv.net.

 Create a file named `.envrc` in the working directory.
-Inside this file, type `export DATABASE_URL=`, and then paste the connection URL.
-Then, set `PGDATABASE` to `goma_dev`.
+In this file, we can define variables using standard shell syntax.
+Let's export two variables.
+Set `PGDATABASE` to `goma_dev`.
+Then, set `DATABASE_URL` to the connection URL that we have previously hard-coded in the source code.
 Save this file and open a new shell.
 If you have configured `direnv` correctly, it should now display an error message, asking you to run `direnv allow`.
 If you haven't, you can still set the correct environment variables by running `source .envrc` in the shell.
 You can check the value of `DATABASE_URL` by running `echo $DATABASE_URL` in the terminal.
-Remember to prefix the variable name with a dollar sign.
 The `PGDATABASE` variable sets the default database for Postgres, so if you type `psql` now, you should be connected directly to the database `goma_dev`.

 In the `main.go` file, define a function called `MustGetEnv`, taking a string argument and returning a string.
-Read the value of an environment variable using `os.Getenv`.
+Inside this function, read the value of an environment variable using `os.Getenv`.
 If the value is an empty string, log an error message and terminate the program.
 Otherwise, return the value.
 Now, replace the hardcoded connection string with a call to `MustGetEnv("DATABASE_URL")`.
 Since we are now using a function call, the value is no longer a stack-allocated constant, so we have to replace `const` with `var`.
 When you run the program (git tag `step-2`), the output should remain the same.

 This is already looking great, but we can do even better by creating a database table and writing some data into it.
 In an application project, the best way to modify the database schema is using database migrations.
-These are essentially SQL scripts checked into version control that a migration tool will execute on the database in the correct order.
+These are essentially SQL scripts checked into version control that a migration tool will execute in the correct order.
-We can use a tool called `golang-migrate` CLI.
-It's kind of a pain to install, but on Linux and Mac you can install it using Homebrew, by typing `brew install golang-migrate`.
-Other installation options are described on this website.
+We're going to use a tool called `goose`.
+It's a powerful migration tool written in Go.
+On the website of goose, scroll down to this snippet, starting with `go install`, copy it and paste it in your terminal.
-Create a directory to store migrations at `db/migrations`.
+Then, create a directory to store migrations at `db/migrations`.
-The command to generate a migration is shown on the screen.
-This instructs `golang-migrate` to create a migration script, with the `.sql` file extension, inside the `db/migrations` directory, and we're going to call it "create_users".
-If you execute this command, you should get two files, one ending with `.up.sql` and one ending with `.down.sql`.
-When you apply a migration script, the "up" script is executed, and when you revert one, the "down" script is executed.
+Now, let's configure goose using environment variables.
+Once again, open the file `.envrc` and add three new variables.
+First, set the migration directory to `db/migrations`.
+Then, set the migration driver to `postgres`.
+Finally, set the `GOOSE_DBSTRING` to be equal to `DATABASE_URL`.
+Open a new terminal.
+If you are using direnv, run `direnv allow`, otherwise source the `.envrc` file.
+Now, create a migration using `goose create create_users sql`.
+Make sure to use a space between the name of the migration and "sql".

-Open the "up" migration in your text editor.
+This command will create a new file in the `db/migrations` directory.
+Open that file in your code editor.
+This file contains two sections, one named "up" for the changes we want to apply, and one named "down" for teardown instructions.
+The "down" section is optional.

-This statement will install a database extension called "citext", or "case-insensitive text".
+In the "up" section, remove the default content and add this statement to install a database extension called `citext`.
-"Case-insensitive" means that capital letters are treated the same as small letters, just like in email addresses.
+This extension provides a data type for "case-insensitive text".
+We're going to use it for email addresses.
 Then, we are going to create a table named "users".
 We add an ID column, which is a 64-bit signed integer generated by the database, and will be the primary key for this table.
 Add an email column, which is a "citext", or "case-insensitive text", cannot be null, and must be unique.
 Then, a column named "password_hash", which is going to securely store the user's password.
 Finally, add two columns named "inserted_at", and "updated_at".
 These columns represent the time when the record was created and updated.
-Both columns should be non-nullable, and both should default to the current datetime in the UTC timezone.
+Both columns should be non-nullable, and both should default to the current UTC datetime.
-Remember to double-check that everything in this file is syntactically correct, because the `golang-migrate` tool is actually quite primitive, and if there are any errors, it will lock the database and you will have to fix it manually.
-Now, open the "down" migration file.
-Here, just type `drop table users;` and save.
-There is no need to revert the first statement in the "up" migration as it doesn't really influence the overall database structure.

-Now, the command to apply or revert the migrations is quite complicated, and I don't want to have to type it every time, so I'm going to create a file called "Makefile".
-This is a configuration file for a tool called `make`, and it is an easy way to define common commands.
-Here we can define tasks for applying and rolling back migrations, like so.
-You may notice that both commands make use of the `DATABASE_URL` environment variable.
-Consequently, we have to make sure the variable is set before we can run the migrations.
-We can achieve this by defining a dynamic target, like this.
-Then, we can add a guard as a dependency to the two other targets.
-Now, this can look a bit arcane, but this `test` command checks that the string you pass to it is not empty.
-If the test fails, the part after the double pipe operator is executed, which prints an error message and exits the process.
-The `@` at the beginning tells `make` not to print out the command as it is executed.
-This would be too verbose.

-We can see how it works by running the guard in the terminal.
-When I run `make guard-DATABASE_URL`, it passes, because the `DATABASE_URL` variable is set and not empty.
-When I run it with a variable that is not set, I get an error message and `make` exits with a non-zero exit code.
+In the "down" section, replace the default content with `drop table users;` and save the file.

-Now, in the terminal, run `make db.migrate`.
+Now, in the terminal, run `goose up`.
 If you have set everything up correctly, the command should run your migration.
 Connect to the database, type `\d users`, and press enter.
 As we can see, we now have a `users` table, and the columns are exactly the way we wanted.